 Observation I.2.a:

-There is a single H.248 connection model (IP, IP), but a variety of different possible RTP topologies concerning the interconnection of RTP traffic between UEs A and B (see [ITU-T H.248.
+There is a single H.248 connection model (IP, IP), but a variety of different possible RTP topologies concerning the interconnection of RTP traffic between UEs A and B (see [b-ITU-T H.248.
 RTPTOPO]).
 The various RTP modes of operations as assigned to the BGW may impact measurements, filtering and/or reporting capabilities.

 The evaluation of RTP topology dependencies is out of scope of this example.
 The H.248 MG provides MPs in A-to-B (1) and B-to-A (2.1) direction.
 The two MPs in B-to-A direction, (2.1) and (2.2) are necessary in order to estimate the impact of incoming RTP traffic from domain Xd+1 on domain Xd.